Shift-Corban/Corban-Core/README.md

 There is also a Github Action in the Github Marketplace that also supports NuGet building, packaging, and publishing.
 This can be found here: https://github.com/marketplace/actions/publish-nuget

 ## Static Website Hosting through Github Pages
+Static websites can also be hosted on GitHub with GitHub Pages.
+You can host a website on GitHub's `github.io` domain or a custom domain.

+To host your website code on GitHub Pages, it is as simple as going to the settings within your repository and selecting the "Pages" option in the menu.

+Link to getting started with GitHub Pages: https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site

 ## Github Actions Pipelines